Tunable spin polarization and electronic structure of bottom-up synthesized MoSi$_2$N$_4$ materials

-Motivated by the new possibilities offered by a bottom-up approach and the excellent stability of MoSi$_2$N$_4$ 2D materials under ambient conditions, here we report layer-dependent stability and valleytronic properties of MSi$_2$Z$_4$ (M = Mo or W, and Z = N or As) materials.
-Using density-functional-perturbation theory based first-principles modeling, we show that the MoSi$_2$N$_4$ materials are dynamically stable up to the bulk limit.
-The monolayers are found to exhibit large spin-split states at the BZ corners $K$ and $K'$ with nearly 100\% spin-polarization, similar to MoS$_2$ materials class.
-As expected, the spin-splitting is zero in the bilayer films due to the presence of inversion symmetry.
+Motivated by the new opportunities offered by a bottom-up approach, here we report layer-dependent stability and valleytronic properties of MSi$_2$Z$_4$ (M = Mo or W, and Z = N or As) materials.
+Using density-functional-theory based first-principles modeling, we show that the MoSi$_2$N$_4$ materials are dynamically stable up to the bulk limit.
+The monolayers are found to exhibit large spin-split states at the BZ corners $K$ and $K'$ with nearly 100\% spin-polarization, similar to the MoS$_2$ materials class.
+As expected, the spin-splitting is zero in the bilayer films as the inversion symmetry is restored.
 However, spin-splitting can be switched on and manipulated in the bilayers via an out-of-plane electric field.
 An indirect to direct bandgap transition in MSi$_2$Z$_4$ is driven by the replacement of N by As.
-In addition to highlighting unique thickness-dependent properties of MSi$_2$Z$_4$, our study highlights the value of a bottom-up approach for synthesizing viable 3D bulk materials based on synthetic 2D vdW materials.
+In addition to highlighting the unique thickness-dependent properties of MSi$_2$Z$_4$, our study demonstrates the value of a bottom-up approach for synthesizing viable 3D bulk materials based on synthetic 2D vdW materials.